s

 Percussion; Brazilian and African

-Together they worked with: Elvis, Marvin Gaye, The Wrecking Crew, The Rolling Stones, AC/DC,
+world-class engineers who worked with: Elvis, Marvin Gaye, the "wrecking crew," The Rolling Stones, AC/DC,

-Warren Zevon, Cannonball Adderly, Joe Sample, Michael Jackson and many, many more.
+Warren Zevon, Cannonball Adderly, Joe Sample, Michael Jackson and many other artists.

 MY MUSICAL FOCUS: